-Stress Engineering Services provides complete Coke Drum engineering support from life assessment and extension to the design of new drums.
-We draw on our extensive design, testing, analysis, measuring, and monitoring capabilities, along with our vast industry experience, to solve problems that improve plant integrity, safety, and profitability.
+Stress Engineering Services provides complete Coke Drum engineering support & analysis from the design of new drums to life assessment and extension of existing drums.
+We draw on our extensive design, testing, analysis, measuring, and monitoring capabilities, along with our vast industry experience, and database of over 20 years of Coke operation and damage data to solve problems that improve plant integrity, safety, and profitability.

 Our engineers and technicians are skilled in a variety of engineering disciplines and areas of expertise including failure analysis, metallurgy, acoustic-emissions testing, welding engineering, fitness for service, and forensics.